carolbenichio/offset-station-program/README.md

     - Checks if the intersection point is valid (within range X1, Y1 and X2, Y2);
     - 🧮 **GetDistanceFromPointToLinearEquation**;
       - If true, the point is valid and added to the list of valid intersection points;
-      - If false, the poing is ignored.
+      - If false, the point is ignored.
-    - If the list of points it's empty then we inform that to the user and the distance will be measure from the given point to the closest point of the polyline coordinates.
+    - If the list of points it's empty then we inform that to the user and the distance will be measured from the given point to the closest point of the polyline coordinates.
       - 🧮 **GetDistanceFromPointToPolylinePoint**.

 5. Then, the program order the IntersectionPoint list by distance (or Offset) and shows it to the user: